 Off Chicago in 1975 or 1976, two sailboats collided on a race course at night, when there was a miscommunication aboard one of the boats that caused the give away boat to hit the right of way boat.
 It resulted in a collision with one sailor losing their life.
 Read LM Case 5 for detail.

-On that same night, I was on a boat in the same race before this collision occurred, where we were T-boned by another competitor.
+On that same night, I was on a boat in the same race before this collision occurred, where we were hit by another competitor.
 We had an error on our boat which caused us to stop dead in the water, and the boat from behind T-boned us.
 Damage to our boat was minor, damage to the other boat took a goodly size chunk out of their bow and was repaired.
 The boat was sold to another sailor that year, and in their practice a week before the Chicago Mackinac race the following year, the entire bow tore off the boat.
-The patch made on the bow was called a "cold patch" and didn't adhere right.
-There was no way to repair the boat that fast, and they didn't make the Mackinac race.
+The patch made on the bow was called a “cold patch” and didn’t adhere right.
+There was no way to repair the boat quickly, and they didn’t make the Mackinac race.

 What to do on a Long Sail? (asked 1 time)